softwarepub/hermes/docs/adr/0007-expose-internal-data-model-to-allow-mapping-configurations.md

 ## Decision Drivers

-* Ensure usability for customized instances
+* Ensure usability for customized instances, i.e., instances that use data models extending the vanilla repo data models, such as providing custom metadata blocks, different versions of the data model, forks, etc.
+* Must be packagable to provide to end users, who shouldn't need to configure individually

 ## Considered Options

 * Mapping file
 * Required mapping function
+* Provide both ways

 ## Decision Outcome